 Who can attend Intermediate Vet Camp?

-Intermediate Vet Camp is designed for kids completing 6-8 grade in 2018.
-Yes, children who will be freshman for the 2018-2019 school year can attend.
+Intermediate Vet Camp is designed for kids completing 6-8 grade in 2019.

 What if my child is in 5th grade and wants to attend Intermediate Vet Camp?